What is a 12AX7?

 12AX7 tube is a high gain dual triode tube found in many tube amps.

 Because of the high gain, the 12AX7 tube is often used in the V1 position of guitar amps, which has a lot of effect on sonics.
 It is the tube that defines the sound of your amp in a big way.

-12AX7 is often used in the first stages of amps due to its high gain.
-The first stages of the amp affects the sonics the most.
-If you are looking to upgrade the tubes in your amp, first stage is where you want to start.
+If you are looking to upgrade the tubes in your amp, 12AX7 in V1 is where you want to start.

 Best 12AX7 For Guitar and Bass Amps

 Want to try them all?
-Try our 12AX7 Sampler Set of all three tubes above.
+Our 12AX7 Sampler Set has all three tubes above.